 If you’re looking into solar for a strata block, it’s important that you understand the challenges that you’re up against – and the experiences that a lot of solar companies have in implementing solar for strata properties.

-- In terms of building structure, strata blocks often have flat and concrete roofs, which measn additional costs when it comes to ballasting and tilting the panels
+- Flat and concrete roofs, which means additional costs when it comes to ballasting and tilting the panels

-- On top of this, there is often a mix of renters and owner-occupiers in a strata complex.
+- There is often a mix of renters and owner-occupiers in a strata complex.
 The incentives for getting solar differ depending on which you happen to be.
-For example, why would an owner renting out their unit want to invest in solar energy for their tenant if they’re not going to see any concrete benefit.
+If a landlord with renters wish to invest in solar then they may need to reach an agreement with tennants to increase rent payments before participating

 Talk to an experienced Solar Choice consultant about options for your Strata Building